 - How does this combined major compare to other majors as it relates to post graduate job placement; related job placement; and satisfaction with post graduate job placement?

 Similar to student learning outcomes, these questions and general outcomes should be articulated on the assessment plan.

 Assessment plans are living documents that are modified over time as the program changes (its curriculum, interests, goals, etc.).
 Also, each cycle through the assessment process reveals new insights into the ways in which assessment can be more efficiently or meaningfully enacted within the context of the program.
-Consider creating a Blackboard site or other archive for notes from faculty members engaged in the assessment process to those who might engage in the assessment process in the future.
+Consider creating a Canvas site or other archive for notes from faculty members engaged in the assessment process to those who might engage in the assessment process in the future.

 - Link to writing learning outcomes

 - Qualtrics to distribute surveys